flutter/website/src/testing/code-debugging.md

 **Example 4** produces the following widget tree.
 It includes:

-* All the widgets projected through their various build functions
+* All the widgets projected through their various build functions.
 * Many widgets that don't appear in your app's source.
   The framework's widgets' build functions insert them during the build.